ljbo82/c-cpp-gcc-builder/docs/variables.md

 ### DEBUG

 * **Description:** Enables/Disables the debug mode for the build.
 By default (this behavior can be customized):
-    * While bulding in debug mode, debug symbols will be added to generated binary artifact.
+    * While building in debug mode, debug symbols will be added to generated binary artifact.
     * In release mode (i.e. debug mode is disabled), debugging symbols are not included in generated binary, and artifact is [stripped](#strip_release).
 * **Required:** No.
 * **Default value:** `0` (i.e. release mode).